Beagle Temperament, Energy Level, and Lifestyle Fit

 Beagles and Apartment Living

-Beagles can adapt to apartment life, but it requires commitment.
+Beagles can adapt to apartment living—but only with effort.

 Compatibility With Other Pets